EasySimpleCool/blog-tokens/src/posts/001-finally-creating-this-thing.md

   - 🤖 Code
 ---

-I've been wanting to redo my folio for ages, just never got to it.
+I’ve been wanting to build a new personal site/folio for ages, I finally got to it 😳😂.

-The goal of this site is to be able to post small snippets of my work, it could be finished work, explorations, tips, random findings/learnings or whatever really.
+The goal of this thing is to be able to post small snippets of my work, it could be finished work, explorations, tips, random findings/learnings.
+Another reason is to learn end-to-end design → build and get a better idea of how to implement my designs in the real world.

-This is me first post.
+For zeece post ima go over the design and build.

+## Design

+Starting with the design token structure, I went with a 4 tiered approach:
+- Input (dump of all basic tokens)
+- Modify (switchable sets eg screen for responsive spacing, displaymode for light/dark mode)
+- Output (usable theme)
+- Comp (components specific)

+The language is usually primitive/semantic etc buh i just wanted to be different and try out something different bahaha.

-I’v had this idea of creating a barebones design system with only the basic set of components.
+Next was creating a design system with a basic set of components.
 The list is:

 - Layout components (Section, Container, Box and Stack)
 - 4 Text styles (Large, Medium, Small, Tiny)